Mexico’s Los Cabos braces for approaching storm Lorena

 “There are no losses of human lives to lament,” Peralta said.

-Lorena's brush with land caused it to lose strength and become a tropical storm, but it was forecast to regain its punch as it headed toward Los Cabos.
+Lorena’s brush with land caused it to lose strength and become a tropical storm, but it regained its punch as it headed toward Los Cabos.

-In the Atlantic, Hurricane Jerry was gaining strength on a track that was predicted to carry it near the northern Leeward Islands on Friday and north of Puerto Rico on Saturday.
+In the Atlantic, Hurricane Jerry weakened but was forecast to dump heavy rains on the northern Leeward Islands.
+It was on a track that was predicted to carry it near the northern Leeward Islands on Friday and well north of Puerto Rico on Saturday before veering well east-northeast of the Bahamas, away from any land.

 Elsewhere in the Atlantic, Hurricane Humberto became a post-tropical cyclone out at sea after tearing off rooftops, toppling trees and knocking out power in Bermuda while blowing past the British territory Wednesday night.
 Officials said the storm caused no reported deaths.